What is a sort code and account number?

 - •Can sort codes and account numbers be used for international transfers?

-Never give out your PIN, card number, card expiry date or CVV unless paying for something securely online.
+Never give out your PIN, 16-digit card number, card expiry date or CVV unless paying for something from a trusted vendor.
 These details can be used by fraudsters to access the funds in your account.

-An account number is specific to your particular account.
+An account number identifies your bank account and is always unique.
 If you have several accounts, for example a savings account and a current account, they will have different numbers, even if you hold them with the same bank.